mambelli/git-novice2/episodes/07-github.md

 ![](fig/github-find-repo-string.png){alt='Where to Find Repository URL on GitHub'}

-Click on the 'SSH' link to change the [protocol](../learners/reference.md#protocol) from HTTPS to SSH.
+If you are using SSH (see below), click on the 'SSH' link to change the [protocol](../learners/reference.md#protocol) from HTTPS to SSH.
+If you are using the GitHub CLI and an access token keep HTTPS, or click on 'HTTPS'to return to the HTTPS protocol.

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## HTTPS vs. SSH

+To commit changes to a repository you need a secure protocol.
+We describe two alternatives provided by GitHub:
+HTTPS using the OAuth protocol and tokens and SSH.
+If you have the [GitHub CLI (comman line interpreter)](https://cli.github.com/), `gh`, it is very easy to use HTTPS.
+The GitHub CLI may be available on your host, check with `gh --version`, or [easily installed](https://cli.github.com/manual/installation) on Mac, Windows or Linux (with admin privileges).
+Then you can create an [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) via `gh auth login` and authenticate via HTTPS.
+Otherwise, if not using GitHub CLI, use SSH as described below.
-We use SSH here because, while it requires some additional configuration, it is a security protocol widely used by many applications.
+It requires some additional configuration, but it is a standard security protocol widely used by many applications.
 The steps below describe SSH at a minimum level for GitHub.
 A supplemental episode to this lesson discusses advanced setup and concepts of SSH and key pairs, and other material supplemental to git related SSH.